behdadkha/large-data-sortingAlgorithms/README.md

 a1_in.txt is the generated file.

 In this project I compared the sorting algorithms listed above.\
-Result:basic quick sort was found to be the fastest.
+Result: basic quick sort was found to be the fastest.